topleft/gatsby-ghost-blog-stack/readme.md

 Now follow these instructions to install  and configure Ghost: https://ghost.org/docs/install/ubuntu/

-#### S3 Setup
+#### S3 Setup for Content

-As well, install the S3 ghost plugin and configure it: https://github.com/colinmeinke/ghost-storage-adapter-s3.
+Also on the EC2 instance within the `/var/www/ghost/` directory, install the S3 ghost plugin and configure it: https://github.com/colinmeinke/ghost-storage-adapter-s3.
 You will need the AWS access keys for the Content User (found in the IAM section of the AWS console).
 As well you need the Content bucket name, "${ProjectName}-content-${env}", and the cloudfront url to add as the assetHost.
 This config is to be added to the configuration json file in the _/var/www/ghost/_:

 ```
 "storage": {